BigWhaleLabs/bwl-drop-contract/README.md

 - `yarn build` — compiles the contract ts interface to the `typechain` directory
 - `yarn test` — runs the test suite
 - `yarn deploy` — deploys the contract to the network
+- `yarn drop` — mint NFTs across all the addresses
 - `yarn eth-lint` — runs the linter for the solidity contract
 - `yarn lint` — runs all the linters
 - `yarn prettify` — prettifies the code in th project